-Automation prices apply to each piece that is sorted under 335.6.0 or 705, Advanced Preparation and Special Postage Payment Systems:
+Automation prices apply to each piece that is sorted under 335.6.0 or 705:

-- a.
-Pieces in 5-digit bundles of 10 or more pieces qualify for the 5-digit price.
+- Pieces in 5-digit bundles of 10 or more pieces qualify for the 5-digit price.
 Preparation to qualify for the 5-digit price is optional and need not be done for all 5-digit destinations. - b.
 Pieces in 3-digit bundles of 10 or more pieces qualify for the 3-digit price. - c.
 Pieces in ADC bundles of 10 or more pieces qualify for the ADC price. - d.
 Pieces in mixed ADC bundles qualify for the mixed ADC price.